 - applications to more than one Physics DPhil: these do not require a separate application.

-- if the application fee has been waived (see Applying to related courses): each application will still require a full and separate set of supporting documents.
+- if the application fee has been waived (see Application fee waivers): each application will still require a full and separate set of supporting documents.

 You will not be able to study a full-time graduate course alongside any other graduate course at Oxford or any other institution.